-For example, there is no wind power plant, which would favourably take advantage of similar solutions and produce directly the brushless direct current.
+For example, there is no wind power plant that could use similar solutions to utilise and directly produce DC current in the sense of PHG.
 Classic high performance commutating (brushed) DC generators are commonly used.
-Brushless AC generators with electronic rectification for subsequent further processing into the distribution network come to the forefront during last years.
+Brushless AC generators with electronic rectification for subsequent further processing into the distribution network have come to the forefront in recent years.

-The goal of this report is to point out a deeply rooted myth of contemporary theoretical electrodynamics, that there can exist a technical solution that would use a homopolar induction (or inverse action) without brushes, without electronic and without semiconductors.
-And the induction (or inverse action) should take place in a homogenized electromagnetic field (for example in homogenous circles).